What is Parkinson’s Disease?

 - Pet, music, or art therapy to improve emotional health and improve happiness

-- Massage treatments to combat stiffness and muscle ache
+- Massage therapy to combat stiffness and muscle ache

 Dr. Goodbinder’s Method